Lartsch/FediAct/README.md

 ## Setup

-1. Make sure you are logged in to your home instance
+1. Make sure you are logged in to your home server
 2. Click the extension icon or open its settings page
-3. Set your home instance (required)
+3. Set your home server domain (required)
 4. Check out the other settings (optional)
 5. Click the "Submit" button to save

-If you have set your home instance correctly, you can now interact on other Mastodon instances.
+If you have set your home server correctly, you can now interact on other Mastodon servers.
 If FediAct is running, a small box will be displayed in the bottom right corner.
 Also, it is indicated while content is resolving / could not be resolved.

-**Please note:** It is NOT recommended to disable the API delay, since most instances use rate limiting and might block your requests if they happen too frequent, which will lead to FediAct not working anymore.
+**Please note:** It is NOT recommended to disable the API delay, since most servers use rate limiting and might block your IP if requests happen too frequent, which will lead to FediAct not working anymore.

 ## FAQ
 **Why does it need permission for all websites?**

-The addon needs to determine whether or not the site you are currently browsing is a Mastodon instance.
+The addon needs to determine whether or not the site you are currently browsing is a Mastodon server.
 For that to work, it requires access to all sites.
-Otherwise, each existing Mastodon instance would have to be explicitly added.
+Otherwise, each existing Mastodon server would have to be explicitly added.

 **Can I use this on Android?**